X3n0m0rph59/precached/OVERVIEW.md

 * Rule Engine  (experimental/in development) - A rules based matching engine; executes actions when events are triggered
 * Rule Event Bridge (stable) - Convert daemon internal events to events used inside the rule matching engine
 * System Agent (not implemented/in development)
+* Triggers (not implemented/in development) - Trigger certain actions in precached by an unprivileged user
 * User Session (stable) - Cache metadata of files in logged user's home directories
 * I/O Trace Log Cache (stable) - mlock() .iotrace files into memory
 * VFS Stat(x) Cache (stable) - Prime the kernel’s dentry caches by walking directories and stat()ing files